 Building Local Capacity:

-High quality medical education and training for local health professionals is indispensable to our work.
-We bring the resources of the world’s leading medical, research and teaching institutions directly to the communities we serve, building each local workforce of doctors, nurses and administrators around the highest standard of health care.
+High-quality medical education and training for local health professionals is indispensable to our work.
+We bring the resources of the world’s leading medical, research and teaching institutions directly to the communities we serve, building each local workforce of doctors, nurses, and administrators around the highest standard of health care.

 Strengthening National Health Systems:

-Partners In Health works with community and government providers to compliment, rather than supplant, existing public health infrastructure.
+Partners In Health works with community and government providers to complement, rather than supplant, existing public health infrastructure.
 As the most durable piece of our work, this may be the most critical.
 Building and renovating facilities, mobilizing equipment and medicine, and providing both clinical and operations expertise collectively anchor our response to public health crises of every scale and duration.

 Raising Global Standards:

 Whether we’re leading cutting-edge research, collaborating with manufacturers and suppliers, or influencing policy, the wide-ranging work of Partners In Health has long served to challenge and notion that proven treatments are too difficult or costly to be effective in poor communities.
 For decades we’ve built our reputation on redefining what’s possible in global health – and then making it happen.